-If you've got great Android apps for education and want to reach even more teachers and students, you can join the Google Play for Education program in a few simple steps.
+If you've got great Android and Chrome apps for education and want to reach even more teachers and students, you can join the Google Play for Education program in a few simple steps.
 You do everything using the familiar tools and processes you currently use to manage your Android or Chrome apps.

 Note that Google Play for Education is currently available to K-12 schools in the United States only.

-If you’re new to Google Play, review the information on getting started with publishing on Google Play.
+To publish an Android app in Google Play for Education, review the information on getting started with publishing on Google Play.
 You’ll gain access to the Developer Console, where you’ll manage your details, apps, and payments.

 By participating in Google Play for Education you’ll be placing your apps before a new audience of teachers and educators.
 To address this audience, there are specific guidelines and policies your apps should meet and specific design considerations too.